 After reading the wiki page on The Crossed, the infected constantly seek out things to violently assault.

-According to OP's description, Rust makes the person go into a bloody berserker rage.
+According to OP's description, Rust makes the person go into a bloody berserker rage.>Loss of memory

 And then there's that.
 The subconscious may remember what happens during these episodes, giving people bad flashbacks if they're in a state of subconscious susceptibility.